m0r3a/creatopy-project/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-In order to run the webapp add a .env file with the OpenAI api key as following: REACT_APP_OPENAI_API_KEY="api-key"
+In order to run the webapp add a .env file with the OpenAI api key as following: REACT_APP_OPENAI_API_KEY="api-key"\
+WebApp is deployed on Netlify: https://luminous-elf-332e66.netlify.app/

 ## Available Scripts